t8ortot/sheets-discogs-tracker/README.md

    - Let the script have full control over the spreadsheet so it can make changes automatically.
    - Let the script make external web requests to the Discogs API to import user and pricing data.
    - Let the script display errors to you when something goes wrong.
-   - Let the script build a custom menu to allow use to run script easier.
+   - Let the script build a custom menu to run the script easier.

 ![Allow](assets/Allow.png)

-9. You may need to click Run again in Apps Script if you took too long to accept the permissions.
-Once the script is complete, you can go back to the sheet to see the pre-defined structure.
+9. If too much time has passed, you may need to click Run again in Apps Script.
+Once the script is complete, you can go back to the spreadsheet to see the pre-defined structure that the script has built.

-10. After the script runs successfully the first time, you can refresh the page.
+10. Refresh the page.
 A few seconds after refreshing a "Vinyl Tracker" menu will appear at the top of the spreadsheet.
-From here, you may run the entire script or select parts of it without having to go back to Apps Script.
-You may now close the Apps Script window.
-Note: This custom menu takes a few seconds to load every time the page is refreshed.
+From here, you will have the option to run the entire script or select parts of it without having to go back to Apps Script.
+You may now close the Apps Script window. **Note**: This custom menu always takes a few seconds to load after each time the page is refreshed.

 ![Menu](assets/Menu.png)

-11. You are ready to start using the script!
-You can learn how to add your collection to the spreadsheet in the [Adding To Your Collection](#adding-to-your-collection) section below.
-You can also continue reading to learn how the script works and to use it most effectively.
+11. You are now ready to start using the script!
+You can learn how to add your collection to the spreadsheet using the [Adding To Your Collection](#adding-to-your-collection) section below.
+You can also continue reading other sections to learn how the script works and to use it most effectively.
 Visit back here for future updates to the script and documentation.
-If you would like to set up the script to run automatically, please see the [Script Scheduling](#script-scheduling) section below.
+If you would like to add a few more advanced features to the script that could not be added automatically, see the [Advanced Setup](#advanced-setup) section for more information.

 # Updating The Script
-Optionally, you may update your script to the latest version for new features.
+You may want to periodically update the script to adopt new features or bug fixes.
+While it is not currently possible to get updates automatically, you can optionally update your script manually to the latest version for new features.
 Official updates to the script can only be found in this GitHub repository.
-In order to preserve your data while performing updates to the script, it is recommended that you follow the instructions in the [Getting Started](#getting-started) section again and create a new spreadsheet from scratch, which you would configure with the latest version of the script, and then migrate your data over.
-Loss of your data is not my responsibility.
-The structure of the spreadsheet is never guaranteed to remain the same between updates.
-You are responsible for maintaining your own modifications to the script, if any.
+Since there is no guarantee of compatibility between versions it is highly recommended that you follow the instructions in the [Getting Started](#getting-started) section again and create a new spreadsheet from scratch, which you would build with the latest version of the script, and then manually migrate your data over accordingly.
+The preservation of your data is solely your responsibility.
+You are also responsible for maintaining any modifications you make to the script, if any.

 # Explanation of Spreadsheet Structure
-The script will automatically build a spreadsheet structure for itself.
+The script automatically builds and maintains a structure for itself in the spreadsheet.
 This structure is coded into the script, therefore any changes you make to the structure within the spreadsheet will be reverted back to the coded structure.
 If you would like to make changes to the structure, please see [Customizing Structure](#customizing-structure).

 ## Vinyl Tracker Menu
-The script will automatically build a custom menu for itself called "Vinyl Tracker".
-This menu takes a few seconds to appear after opening or refreshing the page.
+The script automatically adds a custom menu above the spreadsheet called "Vinyl Tracker".
+This menu always takes a few seconds to appear after opening or refreshing the spreadsheet.
 This menu allows you to run the entire script or only certain pieces of it.
 Below is a description of what each option does:
-- Run Whole Script: This will run the entire script.
+- **Run Script**: This will run the entire script.
 Please see [Outline of Script Steps](#outline-of-script-steps) for additional information on what the entire script does.
-- Reset Structure: This will only rebuild the spreadsheet's structure back to what is coded.
+- **Reset Structure**: This will only reset the spreadsheet's structure back to what is coded.
 See below for what that structure is.
-- Load User Collection: This will only add Discogs ID for items in your collection that are not already in the spreadsheet.
+- **Load User Collection**: This will only add new rows with the Discogs IDs of items in your Discogs collection that are not already in the spreadsheet.

 ## Collection Section
 The script will build an area where information about your vinyl collection is stored.
 Each column is marked with an (A) or an (M) to signify that they are (A)utomatically or (M)anually populated, respectively.
 Fields marked with an (A) are automatically fetched or calculated once a Discogs ID is added to the row.
 Fields marked with an (M) are fields that represent infromation that only you would know, requiring you, the user, to manually populate if you wish.
 Below is a description of what each column represents: